Genetically Handicapped Person’s Program

-The Genetically Handicapped Persons’ Program continues the services provided by the Medically Handicapped Children’s Program for persons age 21 or older with cystic fibrosis, hemophilia, and sickle cell disease.
+The Genetically Handicapped Persons’ Program provides specialized medical services for persons 21 years of age and older with cystic fibrosis, hemophilia, and/or sickle cell disease.

 Who may be eligible for this program?